Automating Cryptographic Protocol Language Generation from Structured Specifications: Architecture

 \section{Architecture}

-The crucial innovative aspect of MetaCP is its data-centric approach, where the protocol specification is stored in a structured way, as shown in Figure~\ref{fig:architecture}.
+The crucial innovative aspect that we propose lies in a data-centric approach, where the protocol specification is stored in a structured way, as shown in Figure~\ref{fig:architecture}.
 The benefits of this approach are manifold and enable for unprecedented little effort in going from the design to formal verification of security protocols.

-The MetaCP architecture is composed of three kinds of components: {\bf design}, {\bf specification}, and {\bf export}.
-At the design level, we provide an intuitive Graphical Design Editor (GDE) that allows for creating, dragging and dropping elements that will be later saved into the specification.
+The tool architecture is composed of three kinds of components: {\bf design}, {\bf specification}, and {\bf export}.
+At the design level, an intuitive Graphical Design Editor (GDE) is provided which allows for the creation, and dragging and dropping elements that will be later saved into the specification.
 The GDE is written in a modern web application framework, using ReactJs, Bootstrap, NodeJs, and Redux.
-At the specification level, we provide a data structure written in XML language meant to collect the information required to fully describe a security protocol.
-Such structure follows a minimal syntax described in Section~\ref{sec:PSV}, and its code can later be interpreted by means of a {\em plugin}.
+At the specification level, a data structure written in XML language is provided and is meant to collect the information required to fully describe a security protocol.
+Such structure follows a minimal syntax described in Section~\ref{sec:PSV}, and its code can later be \textbf{exported} by means of a {\em plugin}.
 The tool provides two plugins towards formal verification languages, one for Tamarin~\cite{arnaboldi2019poster} and one for ProVerif (presented in Section~\ref{sec:proverif}), that automatically interpret the protocol described in their syntax.
-Furthermore, a third plugin exports into C++ code for which parties can truly exchange messages over the Internet and cryptographic operations are done with the Crypto++ library.
-As its discussion would be similar to the ProVerif plugin, we briefly illustrate it in Appendix~\ref{ap:cpp}.
+Furthermore, a third plugin exports into C++ code for which parties can truly exchange messages over the Internet and cryptographic operations are done with the Crypto++ library: we briefly illustrate it in Section~\ref{sec:cpp}.

 We found it comfortable to write the new plugins in XSLT, but they can be written in any language of choice.
 All components, design, specification and export, can be developed independently, and their synergy provides a tool usable to kick-start projects from the design to formal verification languages.
 More details are explained in the following subsections.